 Money woes can be one of the biggest impediments to a comfortable retirement for seniors.
 And, while no one sets out to run out of money, the medical expenses, mortgages and long-term care costs can quickly add up, draining even a careful retiree's nest egg dry.

-The 2010 Wells Fargo Retirement Fitness Survey found that 27% of people are concerned about their financial situation when it comes to retirement.
+The 2010 Wells Fargo Retirement Fitness Survey found that 27% of people are concerned about financing retirement.
 Nothing can guarantee that you will have enough money to cover all your costs in retirement, but there are a few common mistakes that you can avoid to help protect your assets.

 According to Julia Valentine, author of "Joy Compass: How to Make Your Retirement the Treasure of Your Life," retirees often make similar blunders when it comes to financial planning.
 Here are the most common mistakes she sees: